stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 guaranteed to be able to observe the blockchain state and submit transactions within any period of length O.

-The payment channel consists of two 2-of-2 multisig accounts MI and MR, and a series of transaction sets that contain _declaration_ and _closing_ transactions with MI as their source account, signed by both participants.
+The payment channel consists of two 2-of-2 multi-sig accounts MI and MR, and a series of transaction sets that contain _declaration_ and _closing_ transactions with MI as their source account, signed by both participants.
 The closing transaction defines the final state of the channel that disburses the